UDOOboard/Bolt-Docs/docs/14_Hardware_Reference/04_Storage_Options.md

 It is possible to place also modules in `2242` and `3042` size, by using a M/F Spacer which allows fixing the M.2 module on the spacer already available on the PCB, deemed for the fixing of the M.2 Wireless module.

-In the [Official Accessories](!Hardware_&_Accessories/Official_Accessories) section you can find a *M.2 SSD Transcend MTS600 2260* drive for purchase.
+In the [Official Accessories](!Hardware_&_Accessories/Official_Accessories) section you can find a *M.2 SSD Transcend MTS600 2260* drive compatible with this connector, available in the UDOO shop.

 ### M.2 NVMe Slot: Socket 3 Key M Type 2280